carmonalab/STACAS/README.md

 # STACAS: Sub-Type Anchoring Correction for Alignment in Seurat
 `STACAS` is a method for anchor identification, meant to be incorporated in Seurat pipelines for batch correction and integration of scRNA-seq datasets.

-Find the installation instructions for the package below, and a vignette detailing its functions at [STACAS.demo](https://gitlab.unil.ch/carmona/STACAS.demo)
+Find the installation instructions for the package below, and a vignette detailing its functions at [Tutorial (html)](https://carmonalab.github.io/STACAS/tutorial.html) and [Tutorial (repository)](https://gitlab.unil.ch/carmona/STACAS.demo)

 ### Package Installation